-There are 22 species of harvester ants in the United States.
-Most harvester ants live west of the Mississippi river.
-The sole exception is the Florida harvester ant.
+There are 22 species of harvester ants in the United States; most harvester ants live west of the Mississippi River; the sole exception is the Florida harvester ant.
 Harvester ants create large nests with wide mounds that are cleared of vegetation around the opening.
 Their galleries can go nearly 20 feet deep.
-Harvester ants are common in the desert, so many such nests go undisturbed and never come into contact with humans.
+Harvester ants are common in the desert, so the majority of their nests go undisturbed and never come into contact with humans.

 A harvester ant colony can contain between 10,000 and 20,000 ants.
 In the summer, these ants emerge from their nests in mating swarms.
-They typically take to the air after big rains.
+They typically take to the air after rainfall.
 The swarms congregate around tall structures in the area, such as chimneys, farmhouses, or buildings.
 The males die within 24 hours of mating, while the females will move on to establish nests of their own.
-Queens that are successful in establishing colonies may live 10 years or more.
+Queens that are successful in establishing colonies may live ten years or more.

 These insects are particularly dangerous to individuals who have allergic reactions to them.
 Allergic reactions are more common in children than adults.
 Signs of an allergic reaction include difficulty breathing and swelling of the lips or face.

-Harvester ants can sting multiple times, so it's important to get them off of you and move away from the nest as soon as possible if you get stung.
-A cool compress and pain relievers will help with most stings.
+Harvester ants can sting multiple times, so it’s essential to get them off of you and move away from the nest as soon as possible if you get hurt.
+A cold compress and pain relievers will help with most stings.
 However, if you have a serious reaction, you should see a healthcare professional right away.

 Harvester ants are a nuisance on lawns because they will create large barren spots around their mounds.
 These may span as much as 30 feet in diameter.
 They usually nest outdoors and will rarely come into the house.
 However, this is not an insect that you want to allow anywhere near your home, including your yard.
 If you have a harvester ant nest on your property, it’s best to turn to a pest control professional to help you get rid of the problem.

-An experienced exterminator will help you identify the species of harvester ant that you're dealing with.
-This individual will then work with you to develop a personalized plan to get rid of the nest on your property, so you can enjoy your yard safely again.
+An experienced exterminator will help you identify the species of harvester ant that you’re dealing with.
+This individual will then work with you to develop a personalized plan to get rid of the nest on your property so that you can enjoy your yard safely again.